opnsense/docs/source/development/frontend/view_js_helpers.rst

 component, the pattern we implement with our wrapper is inspired by `this <http://www.jquery-bootgrid.com/Examples#command-buttons>`__ example.

-Defining the html table is best explained in the jquer-bootgrid examples, our wrapper eases the implementation of the javascript code.
+Defining the html table is best explained in the jquery-bootgrid examples, our wrapper eases the implementation of the javascript code.

 The minimal implementation contains a reference to the search endpoint which should return a json resultset containing :code:`rows` and pagination data (:code:`current`, :code:`rowCount`, :code:`total`).